NVIDIA/deepops/docs/DEPLOYMENT.md

 https://github.com/NVIDIA/ngc-container-replicator#kubernetes-deployment

-### 4. DGX compute nodes:
+### 4. DGX servers

-__Provisioning:__
+#### Provisioning

-Provision DGX nodes with the official DGX ISO over PXE boot using DGXie.
+Provision DGX servers with the official DGX ISO over PXE boot using DGXie.

 > Note: The `scripts/do_ipmi.sh` script has these commands and can be looped over multiple hosts

-Disable the DGX IPMI boot device selection 60s timeout, you only need to do this once for each DGX, but it is required:
+1. Disable the DGX IPMI boot device selection 60s timeout, you only need to do this once for each DGX server, but it is required:

 ```sh
 ipmitool -I lanplus -U <username> -P <password> -H <DGX BMC IP> raw 0x00 0x08 0x03 0x08